 Bonus activities to round out the year of training, promoting maintenance of fitness with a focus on strength and conditioning for rowers.
 And a fun way to stay connected with our rowing friends, working out together!
 Dryland training is offered from October to March.

 -Wednesdays at 730 pm in the Athlete Training Centre - coach-led workouts

 -Saturdays - coach led training at 9 am in the ATC

 Open to all renewing and new members – included in your membership fee.Learn more or register here.

 FLCRC members simply enjoy rowing.
 We welcome new members to row with us on the beautiful Bedford Channel, Fort Langley.

 We enjoy training, improving, competing, socializing, and working together as a team.
-We provide both sculling and sweeping opportunities.
 We love to introduce more people to this great lifelong sport.

 Are you an experienced rower looking for a home base?
 Are you looking to improve your skills with coached rows?
 Learn more here.

 Our coaches are ready to share their love of rowing with you!